-Microwaves used to have a terrible reputation, but these squat little boxes can actually do a lot more than simply heat up pizza, cook meat while leaving it looking raw, and performing the general food texture and taste-ruining duties they traditionally fulfilled.
+Even the best microwaves used to have a terrible reputation, but these squat little boxes have a lot of uses beyond preparing ready meals for depressed singletons.
+These microwaves can do a lot more than just heating up pizza, cooking meat while leaving it looking raw, and performing the general food texture- and taste-ruining duties they have traditionally fulfilled.
+That's because these are the best microwave ovens and combi ovens.

 We tested a range of microwaves and combi ovens – which combine the arcane power of radioactive food bombardment with more traditional convection and grill cooking – to bring you the best the market has to offer.